ohler55/oflow-ruby/README.md

-oflow-ruby
+OFlow-ruby
 ==========

-Operations Workflow in Ruby
+Operations Workflow in Ruby.
+This implements a workflow using multiple task nodes that each have their own queues and execution thread.